 Active Shildon is a new and exciting Sport England funded initiative to build healthier, more active communities in Shildon.
-The initiative brings together a group of organisations who are working together to achieve one goal, improve physical activity in the area.
-We aim to do this by helping those who struggle to be physically active in their everyday lives by making it easier for people in the community to access sport and physical activity.
+The initiative brings together a group of organisations who are working together to achieve one goal, to improve physical activity in the area.
+We aim to help those who struggle to be physically active in their everyday lives by making it easier for people to access sport and physical activity.

 Active Shildon wants to show you all the family-friendly opportunities available in Shildon so you can keep moving! (#ShildonCanMove)

 Shildon was part of the world’s first passenger railway and is host to Locomotion, previously The National Railway Museum at Shildon.
 As a result of its railway heritage, Shildon has many off-road walk and cycleways to be enjoyed.
 There are lots of opportunities to be active within Shildon, through community halls, the leisure centre, and the athletics track and stadium.
 Shildon also has a wide range of sports clubs, both for adults and children, such as football, athletics, cricket, boxing, and roller skating.